Reviewing Boston Beer (SAM) and Heineken (HEINY)

 Analyst Recommendations

-This is a breakdown of current recommendations and price targets for Boston Beer and Heineken, as reported by MarketBeat.com.
+This is a breakdown of current ratings for Boston Beer and Heineken, as provided by MarketBeat.

 |Sell Ratings